radcab/requests/README.md

-# requests
+# Welcome!
-Some of my projects as I learn the request module.
+Look through some of my projects as I learn the request module!